modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/13_scEmailOrderRow.md

-The Email order ROw is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The scEmailOrderRow chunk is used by the [Email Configuration](../Manager/Administration/Emails) for iterating over purchased products.

 ## Default scEmailOrderRow chunk